 In the spring of 1969, the College moved to its current location near the geographic center of O'ahu, between Pearl City and Waipahu.
 Since those beginnings in inauspicious temporary facilities, enrollment in credit classes has grown to place the College among the largest community colleges in the State.
 Approximately 7,000 students are regularly enrolled each semester in liberal arts and career and technical education programs offered on campus, at off-campus locations in the community, and through distance-education courses.

-Take a step back in time and view a pictorial retrospective of the College, created in 2008 in celebration of our 40th Anniversary.
+Take a step back in time and view some of the presentation slides created in 2008 in celebration of our 40th Anniversary.